Video: Skeletal muscle tissue

 The innermost layer of connective tissue is known as the endomysium and this fills the space between the muscle fibres and the other structures that are related to the connective tissue layers that we looked at are the fibroblasts which produce the collagen fibres so important to the structural integrity of the muscle.

 Finally, we looked at perimuscular fat which serves to cushion the muscle.
+We also looked at what a single adipocyte looks like and how it appears empty on an H and E stain.
 We then took a closer look at myocytes or muscle cells and their related structures, the first of which are being, of course, the myocyte nuclei followed by the sarcolemma which is the cell membrane of the myocyte, and then the sarcoplasm which is the cytoplasm of the myocyte.
 Finally, there are the myofibrils which are fibres composed of sarcomeres which are the contractile units of the skeletal muscle cell.

 In the final section of the tutorial, we looked more closely at the filaments that contribute to the contraction of the skeletal muscle.
 First, there were the A-bands which appear dark and are composed of thick filaments of myosin.
 Secondly, we had the I-bands which appear lighter in contrast to the A-bands and are composed of thin filaments of actin.
 And finally, we looked at z-lines which act as anchor points for the thin actin filaments and indicate the borders between sarcomeres which are the contractile units of the cell.